Program Changes to Housing Quality Standards: Frequently Asked Questions (FAQs)

 • There is no tenant dispute about the violations being corrected

-If the participant fails to allow access to an owner to make repairs to violations, the owner must document attempts to gain access.
+If the participant fails to allow access to an owner to repair deficiencies, the owner must document attempts to gain access.
 NYCHA requires that owners send written notices via certified mail to the participant to document attempts to gain access to the unit.
-NYCHA will require written proof of such attempts prior to commencement of termination action against the participant.

-Once an owner submits valid documentation that attempts were made to make repairs and the participant did not provide access for repairs, NYCHA will send the participant a termination warning letter regarding their failure to fulfill household obligations.
+The owner must submit to NYCHA valid documentation that attempts were made to make repairs and the participant did not provide access for repairs within 30 calendar days from the failed inspection, NYCHA will send the participant a termination warning letter regarding their failure to fulfill household obligations.
 Submission of certified notices sent to the tenant to gain access does not prevent suspension of subsidy payments or trigger reinstatement.
 In order for subsidy payments to be restored, NYCHA must confirm all repairs in the unit.
+If the owner fails to timely submit required documentation showing the tenant is not providing access for repairs, but subsequently completes repairs, then the effective date for reinstatement of subsidy will be the first of the month following the date repairs are confirmed by NYCHA.
+If the owner fails to timely notify NYCHA within 30 calendar days but does notify NYCHA at some point afterwards, the owner may be eligible for retroactive payment once repairs are made and confirmed by NYCHA.
+NYCHA will not make any retroactive payment adjustment to the owner for a period of more than 180 consecutive days, except in cases where the owner submitted proof of litigation.